-Since October 2016, the project "Q_munity – critical racism queer youth work in the context of fleeing and migration" has complemented the work of the Queere Jugend NRW specialist office for intersecting lgbtiq* youth work with experiences of flight, migration and racism.
+Since October 2016, the project "Q_munity – anti-racism and empowerment for the queer youth work" has complemented the work of the Queere Jugend NRW specialist office for intersecting lgbtiq* youth work with experiences of flight, migration and racism.
 The project coordination offers expert advice, networking, coordination and financial support for regional projects in NRW.
 In order for queer youth with experience of fleeing, migration and/or racism to become (more)visible and to be taken into account with their needs and experiences, a simultaneous sensitization and empowerment in youth work is needed.

 The following points are a focus of the project:

 Consulting, networking, further educational trainings and empowerment of full-time youth workers and voluntary group leaders in NRW

 Advice and support for lgbtiq* refugee youth and young adults and BI_PoC's (Black / Indigenous_People of Color) who approach the spaces/meetings and groups

 Raising awareness among youth visitors about the issues of racism, migration and refugees, as well as involving and supporting them in creating more open groups and structures for youth with intersectional social-positioning.

 Individual events and projects on the topics of youth work in the context of lgbtiq* and flight, migration & racism